Shanto-Mariam University of Creative Technology: Shanto-Mariam Academy of Creative Technology

-These are open to all from a 5-year-old child and above.
-One year diploma and six month certificate courses are offered on Fashion design, Interior design, Graphic design, Multimedia, and Music.
+Diploma and certificate courses are offered in Fashion design, Interior design, Graphic design, Multimedia, and Music.
 The academy also offers vocational SSC in Automotive, Garment design & pattern cutting, and Interior with Auto CAD under the Open University.
-The academy also offers SSC and HSC program for under-privileged students who are working.
+The academy also offers SSC and HSC programs for underprivileged students who are working.

 Shanto-Mariam Institute of Creative Technology

-Shanto-Mariam Institute of Creative Technology, an education institute of the Shanto-Mariam Foundation, is the only institute in Bangladesh offering BTEC/Edexcel National and Higher National diplomas in the following subjects:
+Shanto-Mariam Institute of Creative Technology, an education institute of the Shanto-Mariam Foundation, offers BTEC/Edexcel National and Higher National diplomas in the following subjects: